When to See a Vet Versus a Trainer

 Medications and Pets

 Many pet owners feel very strongly about medications and their pets.
 Just as many health conditions need pharmacological treatment, mental health conditions also benefit from safe, effective medications.
-Options are always discussed, taking into account your personal preferences, however if medications are recommended, it will ultimately help your pet's brain biochemistry improve so that they are able to learn and adapt.
-We are not aiming to drug your pet for convenience or to change their personality.
-The aim is to improve their happiness and reduce anxiety and fear.
+Options are always discussed, taking into account your personal preferences, however if medications are recommended, it will ultimately help your pet's brain biochemistry improve.
+The aim is not to drug your pet for convenience or to change their personality and the appropriate medication should not sedate your pet.
+The aim is to improve their happiness and reduce anxiety, stress and fear.

 What Should I Expect During a Behaviour Consultation?

-After the consultation you are welcome to contact Dr Eloise by phone or email with questions.
-A scheduled follow-up appointment will be made (usually 4 weeks after the intial consultation) and conducted by Zoom or phone.
-If further in-person consultations are needed, these will be charged at $160 per hour session.
-Often for complicated problems these are recommended at 3, 6 and 12 months after the initial assessment.
-If medications are recommended, these can be scripted initially for up to 6 months, then a recheck will be required at your veterinarian or with Dr Eloise to dispense ongoing medications.
-This review is a legal prescribing requirement.
+After the consultation you are welcome to contact Dr Eloise by email with additional questions.
+Additional free email follow-up is provided free of charge for 6 months after the initial consultation.
+If further in-person consultations are needed, these will be charged at $160 via Zoom or $250 in person.
+Often for complicated problems these are recommended at 3 and 6 months after the initial assessment.

 Will you Talk to my Regular Veterinarian?